ivangfr/kubernetes-minikube-environment/bookservice-kong-keycloak/README.md

 ### Automatically running script

-In a terminal, go to `springboot-testing-mongodb-keycloak` root folder and run the following script
+In a terminal and inside `springboot-testing-mongodb-keycloak` root folder, run the following script
 ```
 ./init-keycloak.sh $KEYCLOAK_URL
 ```

-In the end, the script prints the `BOOKSERVICE_CLIENT_SECRET`.
+In the end, `BOOKSERVICE_CLIENT_SECRET` will be printed.
 It will be used on the next steps.

 ### Manually using Keycloak UI